SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: design

-\textbf{Judgment question:} The judgment question specifies that ``correct'' action was taken (rather than the incorrect one) and asks if this was a reasonable choice.
-Similar to the behavior question, the judgment question requires \textbf{inferring and applying} implicitly conveyed information like percepts, beliefs, desires, and knowledge.
+\textbf{Judgment question:} The judgment question specifies that the ``correct'' action was taken (rather than the incorrect one) and asks if this was a reasonable choice.
+As the inference graph in Figure~\ref{fig:question_types} illustrates, the judgment question goes beyond behavior prediction as it requires two levels of implicit reasoning, first implicitly predicting the behavior of Person X, which itself relies on implicitly understanding their mental state.
 People's mental states are an important factor to consider in making appropriate judgments of their behavior \citep{JaraEttinger2016TheNU, schein2018dyadic}.
 For instance, buying a can of Pringles that has moldy chips in it is \textbf{not a reasonable action} if the person knows about the moldy chips.
 However, it is a \textbf{perfectly reasonable} (and expected) behavior if this piece of key information is not a part of the person’s mental state.